 Why will we have The Roaring Twenties 2.0?
 Technology, interest rates and the employment outlook are three strong reasons to say yes.

 Exhibit A is technology.
 Sorry for the blinding glimpse of the obvious.
 Technology has been on a roll since, well, it seems like forever.
 And, it continues, 5G, Internet of Things (IoT), Artificial Intelligence, Machine Learning and Robots are just some of the recent examples.
 It’s definitely not clear to me that all of this ‘progress’ is good for us but we’ll see.
-As of December 31, 2019 the information technology sector was 23.2% of the S& P 500 Index.
+As of December 31, 2020 the information technology sector was 27.6% of the S& P 500 Index.
 (1) Technology will only accelerate in the future.
 The valuations will ebb and flow, which means prices go up and down.
 However, the disruption of industries will continue, even in some spaces where it should not.
-Here are 5 Examples of Disruption Being Very Expensive.

 Next on deck are low interest rates.
 During The Great Recession of 2007-2009 (which was very poorly labeled) the government cut interest rates to almost zero.
 Then they artificially manufactured a way to keep them there for almost a decade.
 The policy was clear.
 The message was for investors to take risk.
 Many investors took the risk in the stock market and real estate.
 Many have been handsomely rewarded.
 The collateral damage was to investors that saved and invested in CD’s for income.
 This was in essence a tax on savers, many of whom were pre-retirees or retirees.

 The final reason is the employment situation.
-The unemployment rate, which was 3.5% in December 2019, has not been this low in 50 years.
+The unemployment rate, which was 6.7% in December 2020.
 (2) That is quite a long time.
 If you want a job, there is one available for you.
 OK, it might not be at pay scale or hours you want and the commute might be a bit much.
 And, yes, the boss might be a jerk.
 Sorry about all that.
 But if you want to work, there is a job out there for you.

 What happens when people are working?
 They are making money.
 What happens when people are making money?
 They are spending money, keeping up with the Joneses.
 This is good for the economy.
 According to the Bureau of Economic Analysis (BEA), consumer spending accounts for about 68% of the U.S. economy.
 (3)